Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: The action, boundary conditions and gauge choices

 One can always change the action by a total derivative, and it is convenient to do this with the gravitational action and with the Chern-Simons action, by defining

 Note that $\cL_{\text{gravity}}$ involves, at most, first derivatives of metric quantities and that $ \widehat \cL_{CS}$ only involves the derivatives of $\Phi_2$ and $\Psi_2$.

 The variation of the Lagrangian with respect to the eleven functions (\ref{functionlist}) yields the equations of motion.
 Note that the scale, $g_0^{-1}$ appears as a uniform overall factor in this Lagrangian, and so the equations of motion are scale free.
-The expression, $ \Gamma$, contains the gauge invariant terms that result from either introducing $n$ and $\omega$ or shifting the gauge potentials, $\Phi_1$ and $\Psi_1$.

-We note that the supersymmetric minimum of the scalar potential corresponds to setting $\nu = \mu_0= \mu_1= \mu_2 =0$, and, as described in Section \ref{ss:sugra-action}, this truncation also contains a family of flat directions: $\nu = \mu_0= 0, \mu_2= -\mu_1 $.
-Any point along this family of flat directions describes a non-supersymmetric minimum of $V$.
+We note that the standard supersymmetric minimum of the scalar potential corresponds to setting $\nu = \mu_0= \mu_1= \mu_2 =0$, and, as described in Section \ref{ss:sugra-action}, this truncation also contains a family of flat directions: $\nu = \mu_0= 0, \mu_2= -\mu_1 $.